 Part 1.
 How to Fix iCloud Photos Not Downloading to iPhone/iPad?

-iCloud photos not downloading in your iPhone/iPad?
+iCloud photos not downloading on your iPhone/iPad?
 Here are the quick fixes for the problem.
 Do follow the steps wisely.

 1.1 Reset Network Settings

-- Now, go to ‘Reset’ and click on ‘Reset Network Settings’ followed by entering your security code.
-Confirm the actions in the last.
+Step 2: Now, go to ‘Reset’ and click ‘Reset Network Settings’ followed by entering your security code.

 1.2 Sign out and Sign in Back to iCloud

-You can re-try signing in to your iCloud account, if you can’t download iCloud photos any longer.
-Simply use the following method –
+Signing out of your iCloud account and then signing back in can refresh your device’s connection to iCloud.
+You can re-try signing in to your iCloud account if you can’t download iCloud photos any longer with the following simple method:

 1.3 Check Your iCloud Storage

-- Launch ‘Settings’ and choose [Your name].
-Tap on ‘iCloud’ option.
+Step 1: Launch ‘Settings’ and choose [Your name].
+Tap on the ‘iCloud’ option.

 1.4 Disable Automatic Backup Setting